 You probably didn’t expect to see selfishness on this list, but as a small business owner you need to be selfish with your time and resources.
 There are only so many hours in a day, and you need to be mindful of how you use them.
 Don’t be afraid to say no. Your time is valuable, treat it like it is.

 You can’t be everywhere.
 The ability to effectively delegate tasks and manage your team provides you the most valuable resource of all: time.
 Remember to let go.
 Your team members might not complete tasks the same as you, so if you want something done a certain way, coach (don’t command!) on what to do instead.

 Talking to others about yourself can be one of the most difficult parts of building your business.
 We’re taught from a young age talking about yourself too much is rude.
 Instead of thinking of self-promotion as a sales pitch, think of it as your way to share your passion with those around you.
+You should also be using social media such as Instagram and Facebook to boost appointments via the book now button and to share your passion with the world.
 Your salon is a big part of your life, be proud of it!

 The life of small business owner can be a roller coaster ride.
 Some days you’ll feel like you’ve made the biggest mistake of your life, but it’s important to remember bad days will pass and tomorrow holds the potential for greatness.